 Difficulties with Visual Processing can occur even when a learner has good Vision.
 Visual Processing can impact adult learning in multiple ways:

 Overall Visual Processing, including the speed at which one processes visual stimuli, declines with age, with the sharpest drop occurring in the elderly over age 70.
-Research has shown that programs that promote cognitive and physical activity can help to mediate the decline in Visual Processing.
+Research has shown that programs that promote cognitive and physical activity can help to mitigate the decline in Visual Processing.

 When annotating, learners engage deeply with a text and make their thinking visible while reading, which supports Foundational Reading Skills.